Great Barrier Reef Snorkelling

 The reef is not one single reef.
 There are around 2,900 different individual reef formations that make the Great Barrier Reef.

 What to Expect on your Cairns Great Barrier Reef

 Choosing the right tour

-Everyone’s expectation of what they want on a reef tour differs from yes I want to get in the water to know I want to see it which is where underwater observatories come into the picture.
+Everyone’s expectation of what they want on a reef tour differs from yes, I want to get in the water to know I want to see it, where underwater observatories come into the picture.

-Excellent customer service is rated very high when we research out tours as well as fun and personal service.
+Excellent customer service is rated very high when we research out tours and fun and personal service.

 Snorkel noodles, if you are a more confident swimmer, we recommend taking a snorkel noodle under your arms.
-It gives you that extra bit of flotation so you can relax and enjoy the views, you are on holiday after all.
+It gives you that extra bit of flotation to relax and enjoy the views.
+You are on holiday after all.

-Once you see all the magic that the reefs have to offer, it won’t feel so scary any more.
-It is a uniquely fantastic experience, that will last in your memories forever.
-We predict by the end of the day you won’t want to get out of the water!
+Once you see all the magic that the reefs have to offer, it won’t feel so scary anymore.
+It is a uniquely fantastic experience that will last in your memories forever.
+We predict that you won’t want to get out of the water by the end of the day!

 Mask, snorkel, fins and stinger suit (stinger season only) are all provided for you!
-Reef Experience also provide reef-friendly sunscreen, breakfast, lunch and tea and coffee is available all day, so you needn’t worry about a thing!
+Reef Experience also provides reef-friendly sunscreen, breakfast, lunch and tea, and coffee is available all day, so you needn’t worry about a thing!
 Just bring a towel and some sunnies.